velocity303/puppet-runit/README.md

 Puppet module to create user services linked to init

+Currently only works on RedHat-like systems.

 ## runit

-This module installs Runit and sets things up for user services.
-The recommended usage is to place the configuration under a runit hash in hiera and just include the runit module in your puppet configuration:
+This module installs Runit and sets up for user services.
+Configured users can then set up managed services under their home directory that work similarly to system services.

+The recommended usage is to place the configuration under in a hiera config file and just include the runit module in your puppet configuration:

     include runit

 Example hiera config:

-    runit:
-      package_file: runit-2.1.1-6.el6.x86_64.rpm
+    runit:package_file: runit-2.1.1-6.el6.x86_64.rpm
-      users:
+    runit::users:
       'kburdis':
         group: 'admins'
       'fbloggs':
         group: 'users'

-This installs the runit package and configured runit.
+This installs the runit package and configures runit.
 It then calls runit::user to configure user services for the kburdis and fbloggs users.

 ### Parameters